Video ID: 261002

 Step 11 – Roll the fabric over the top of the tube to operate as a reverse roll.

-- For a standard roll, the fabric will roll off the back of the tube and only requires one layer of fabric.
+- For a standard roll, the fabric will roll off the back of the tube.

 Step 12 – Insert the chain into the clutch by rotating it around the clutch gear.